AB-Ares/Displacement_strain_planet/README.md

 `SH_deriv_store` Compute and store first and second-order spherical harmonic derivatives with respect to colatitude and longitude.

-`Displacement_strains` Calculate the [Banerdt et al. (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) equations to determine strains from displacements with a correction to the $\theta,\phi$ term.
+`Displacement_strains` Calculate the [Banerdt et al. (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) equations to determine strains from displacements with a correction to the shearing and twisting deformations.

 `Principal_strain_angle` Calculate principal strains and angles.